degauden/Elements/doc/User_Manual.rst

 Introduction
 ------------

-One challenge in the management of a C project is the need for a building system.
-Unlike Java, for example, which has a powerful building and distribution system (e.g. Maven), C projects require additional software to perform the same task.
+One challenge in the management of a C++ project is the need for a building system.
+Unlike Java, for example, which has a powerful building and distribution system (e.g. Maven), C++ projects require additional software to perform the same task.
 Roughly speaking, the main requirements for this system can be listed as

--  Build the C libraries and executables
+-  Build the C++ libraries and executables
--  Package the various C projects with management of their dependencies
+-  Package the various C++ projects with management of their dependencies

 The dependencies are in two forms: between projects as well as with external software.
 It is also important to note Linux will be the main